In the previous lesson, you learned how to configure an MCP server.

 Installing Multiple Neo4j Connections

-You can install the Neo4j Cypher MCP server multiple times within the same host using the --namespace option.
+You can use the Neo4j MCP server multiple times within the same host allowing you to connect to multiple databases.

 {